I live differently than most. What are some of the things that I do differently?

 “I went to the woods because I wished to live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach, and not, when I came to die, discover that I had not lived.”

-- Walden, Henry Thoreau
+Walden, Henry Thoreau

-This Is Your Warning Shot
+This is Your Warning Shot

 Just as I created this website to help my family, and others learn more about finances, I’m calling you out.
 If you are truly happy doing what you do, then you’re probably doing alright.
 But- If there is something nagging at you, something pulling at you, then this is probably resonating with you.